- Off road parking

 Brecon 2 miles.
 A high quality studio apartment attached to the owners' home, close to the River Usk in the quiet hamlet of Fennifach, two miles from Brecon.
 This pretty Brecon self-catering apartment offers very comfortable accommodation, lovingly styled to offer a perfect romantic base in a wonderfully peaceful location.
 This beautiful Brecon self-catering apartment has the most welcoming feel - the lovely balcony is ideal for alfresco dining and soaking up the lovely views, while inside, the accommodation is cosy whatever the weather.
 Spend relaxing days in and around this lovely Brecon self-catering apartment with scenic river walks right from the doorstep taking you further into the countryside or into Brecon town itself where you can enjoy the wonderful architecture, the quaint little shops, afternoon tea or a trip to the theatre.
 Maybe enjoy boat rides on the river or fantastic walks through the magnificent Brecon Beacons, with their ever-changing scenery.
 The Brecon Beacons National Park has been designated an International Dark Sky Reserve for astronomers, only the fifth in the world.
+Head further south to explore Swansea and Cardiff, or head west to Laugharne, home to Dylan Thomas's writing shed.
+Laugharne will be home to many celebrations of Thomas's work in 2014 as the village marks the centenary of the poet's birth.
 From this delightful Brecon self-catering apartment you can explore an abundance of castles and museums, watch the red kites at the nearby feeding station, enjoy permit fishing, wander around beautiful gardens, maybe add a round of golf and then return to your romantic retreat for cosy evenings together.
 A perfect Brecon self-catering apartment, all year round.

 All first floor.
 Open-plan studio accommodation with one double bed, kitchen, fold-away table and armchair.
 Shower room with shower, basin and WC.